Generalization and Memorization in Rectified Flow: Experiments

 \textbf{Evaluation Metrics: }We compute the proposed test statistics for both $\mathcal{D}_{\text{train}}$ and $\mathcal{D}_{\text{val}}$.
 To quantify memorization, we evaluate the separability between the distributions of $T(x \in \mathcal{D}_{\text{train}})$ and $T(x \in \mathcal{D}_{\text{val}})$.
 This is measured by the Area Under the ROC Curve (AUC), where we assign binary labels to the samples (e.g., class 1 for $\mathcal{D}_{\text{train}}$ and class 0 for $\mathcal{D}_{\text{val}}$).
 We report TPR at a 1\% FPR (TPR@1\%FPR) because standard AUC can be misleadingly high even if the attack fails to identify any specific member with high confidence.
 For computational purposes, the number of queries to compute $T_\text{naive}$, $T_\text{mc}$, and $T_\text{mc\_cal}$ (\#Query).
 We evaluated the generative image fidelity standard metric, Fréchet Inception Distance.

 \textbf{Dataset Configuration:} We follow standard dataset construction protocols for MIA.
 For CIFAR-10, we evenly split the original training set into 25K/25K samples for $\mathcal{D}_\text{train}$ and $\mathcal{D}_\text{val}$, respectively, and train the RF model for 500K steps on $\mathcal{D}_\text{train}$.
-Similarly, we construct 20K/20K splits for SVHN (trained for 500K steps) and 50K/50K splits for TinyImageNet (trained for 100K steps).
+Similarly, we construct 20K/20K splits for SVHN (trained for 500K steps), 50K/50K splits for TinyImageNet (trained for 100K steps) and 3K/3K for MSCOCO (trained for 45K steps).
 To maintain data diversity, we ensure a balanced class distribution across both $\mathcal{D}_\text{train}$ and $\mathcal{D}_\text{val}$.
 All models are trained using the standard RF scripts from \url{https://github.com/lucidrains/rectified-flow-pytorch.git}.